About growing pains in children and teenagers

 Symptoms of growing pains

 If your child has growing pains, she might say she has an aching or a burning sensation in both legs – in the muscles of the thighs, calves or feet.
 The pains can also happen in the arms or other parts of the body, although this is much less common.

 Growing pains usually happen at night and can sometimes wake your child.
 They’re also common in the daytime but are rarely bad enough to get in the way of daily activity.

 In most children, the pain or discomfort tends to come and go.
 It’s hard to know when growing pains are going to happen.

 A child with growing pains will usually let you massage the painful area.
-This can help you tell the difference between growing pains and a more serious condition related to your child’s bones or muscles.
+This can help you tell the difference between growing pains and a more serious condition.
 Children whose leg pains have a more serious cause won’t usually let anyone touch the painful area.

-When to see a doctor about growing pains
+Does your child need to see a doctor about growing pains?

 You should take your child to see your GP if you think there’s something more serious going on.
 For example, take your child to the GP if: